Zoë Tryon: Eco-aristocrat

-Working with the Pachamama Alliance, Tryon had been introduced to—and invited by their president, Kistupa Paesto—to live among the Achuar and in 2007 Tryon moved to live within the Ecuadorian Amazon working from the Kapawi Eco-Lodge preparing for Achuar people to themselves take ownership and themselves manage the remote eco-lodge inside their territories; next spending a brief period living and directly experiencing life amongst the Achuar; learning from and bonding with the Achuar before becoming a guide and guiding David Mayer de Rothschild and his Mission Toxico team on a visit to Achuar territory witnessing the accumulative and continuing ecological damage plus long-term health effect of toxic waste being left by internationally sponsored drilling for oil in the Ecuadorian Amazon.
+Working with the Pachamama Alliance, Tryon had been introduced to—and invited by their president, Kistupa Paesto—to live among the Achuar.
+In 2007, Tryon moved to live within the Ecuadorian Amazon, working from the Kapawi Eco-Lodge to prepare for Achuar people to take ownership and manage the remote eco-lodge inside their territories.
+She next spent a brief period of time living and directly experiencing life amongst the Achuar; learning from the Achuar before becoming a guide.
+She guided David Mayer de Rothschild and his Mission Toxico team on a visit to Achuar territory, witnessing the accumulative and continuing ecological damage and long-term health effects of toxic waste being left behind by internationally sponsored drilling for oil in the Ecuadorian Amazon.

 From 2008, Tryon had a full-time role joining Amazon Watch. raising funds and working principally from the Pachamama Alliance office in Ecuador's capital Quito, running eco-tourism trips and raising awareness of the international oil industry's continuing ecological damage, and general exploitation of Ecuadorian Amazon indigenous territories and peoples.

 Eco-activism

-Tryon launches and runs 'Toxic Tours' leading groups of film makers, journalists, and environmentally aware celebrities including the likes of Daryl Hannah, James Cameron and others, revealing the extent of big oil devastation, visiting some of more than 950 open toxic pits left by the big oil companies, visiting lawyers including Ecuadorian lawyer Pablo Fajardo running legal class actions against the likes of Chevron Corporation, striving to promote the cause of the Achuar and others seeking to repair, restore, save the Ecuadorian Amazon 'one Toxic Tour at a time'.
+Tryon runs "Toxic Tours", leading groups of film makers, journalists, and environmentally-aware celebrities including the likes of Daryl Hannah, James Cameron and others, revealing the extent of Big Oil devastation, visiting some of more than 950 open toxic pits left by the Big Oil companies, visiting lawyers including Ecuadorian lawyer Pablo Fajardo running legal class actions against the likes of Chevron Corporation, striving to promote the cause of the Achuar and others seeking to repair, restore, save the Ecuadorian Amazon "one Toxic Tour at a time".

-In 2011 Tryon approached and invited ex-60 minutes journalist Mike Munro, an old friend of the family, to take on a toxic tour and, from that tour, produce a hard hitting piece on 'big oil' in the Ecuadorian Amazon for Australian Channel 7's Sunday Night program, which was ultimately produced and aired the 9 October 2011, entitled 'Bad Oil', portraying Tryon and 'big oil' company, Chevron, in a 'David and Goliath' battle to repair, restore, and save Ecuadorian Amazon from environmental catastrophe.
+In 2011, Tryon approached and invited ex-60 Minutes journalist Mike Munro, an old friend of the family, to take on a toxic tour and, from that tour, produce a hard hitting piece on "Big Oil" in the Ecuadorian Amazon for Australian Channel 7's Sunday Night, which was ultimately produced and aired the 9 October 2011, titled "Bad Oil", portraying Tryon and "Big Oil" company Chevron in a "David and Goliath" battle to repair, restore, and save Ecuadorian Amazon from environmental catastrophe.

-Tryon has also become a Champion for a 'Clearwater' project for which she has been fundraising to assist pay the costs of people making Ecuadorian Amazon 'big oil' contaminated waters drinkable.
+Tryon has also become a Champion for a "Clearwater" project for which she has been fundraising to assist pay the costs of people making Ecuadorian Amazon "Big Oil" contaminated waters drinkable.